 - We are currently investigating how sleep loss can impact emotion regulation strategies.
 Students ages 18-30 without current mental health symptoms or sleep apnea can receive 8 credits through Sona.
 In this study, you will be asked to come to the lab for two consecutive days.
 The first day, you will complete an in-person interview about your mental health history and complete some questionnaires to confirm study eligibility.
 If you are eligible, you will be asked to complete questionnaires followed by a brief EEG task.
 For this task, an EEG cap that sits on the surface of your scalp will be placed on your head and you will be asked to sit still with your eyes open then closed for a total of 8 minutes.
 After that you will be asked to complete a series of voluntary tasks involving that object.
 You will then be randomly assigned to a night of sleep deprivation, in which you stay awake until the end of your appointment the next day, or a night of regular sleep.
 You will return to the lab to complete another set of questionnaires, and the same EEG task and voluntary tasks from the first appointment.
 For safety reasons, participants will be required to agree not to drive to or from their appointment after sleep deprivation.
 This will take you about 3 hours and 15 minutes spread across two appointments to complete.

 Become a Research Assistant

 There are a lot of opportunities for getting research experience through the Anxiety Research Program.
-Please fill out the RA Application to obtain more information for getting involved.
+Please email the completed RA Application to Dr. Leen-Feldner to obtain more information.